It’s all about budget baby!

 But it’s just as great out of the box too.

-The standard AT95E cartridge has a eliptical diamond head stylus.
+The standard AT95E cartridge has a elliptical diamond head stylus.
 This means balanced playback with minimal distortion.

 You have the option to select the internal pre-amp if you’re running active speakers.
-But you can also hook it up to an amplifier if you have a set of apssive speakers.
+But you can also hook it up to an amplifier if you have a set of passive speakers.

 It also runs at 3 speeds so you can spin just about anything in your collection.
 Although you will need something like the Shure M78S to protect your 78’s from damage.

-It’s worth noting that some customers complained about receiving a turntable that was DOA.
-And others have complained about problems with the left speaker channel dying.
+It’s worth noting that some customers have complained about problems with the left speaker channel dying.